 The LABEL study involved a qualitative study (with seven focus groups) and a four-arm clinical trial (involving 600 people).
 Both studies investigated the impact of energy labelling of alcoholic beverages on consumers perceptions, and likely purchase and consumption behaviour.
 Publications of the main findings from each study are in press.

 SPGeTTI- A Gambling Harm Reduction Study

-There are 5 inter-related phases in the SPGeTTI Phase II project.
-The five phases are below, and we are now in the fifth and final phase- evaluating effectiveness.
+There were 5 inter-related phases in the SPGeTTI Phase II project.

 - Estimating smartphone ownership and patterns of use among people with problem gambling.

 - Estimating likely recruitment, retention and sample size for the trial.